Mixed Logit Models and Network Formation: Introduction

-The MNL is one of the most popular DC models \cite{Train_Discrete_Book}.
-Although the MNL model has been extended in various ways \cite{Train_Discrete_Book, kleinbaum2002logistic}, almost all applications of it to network formation use the {original} MNL model.
-Some recent work has begun to use other MNL models for such applications.
+The MNL model is one of the most popular DC models \cite{Train_Discrete_Book}.
+Although the MNL model has been extended in various ways \cite{Train_Discrete_Book, kleinbaum2002logistic}, almost all applications of it to network formation use the original MNL model.
+However, some recent work does use other MNL models for such applications.
 For example, Overgoor \emph{et al.} \cite{DiscreteChoice} briefly discussed the potential use of mixed-logit (MX) models (which generalize the MNL model \cite{Train_Discrete_Book}) to study network formation.
-Additionally, Tomlinson and Benson \cite{tomlinson2020learning} studied network growth using an extension of the MNL model in which the set of available options influences a chooser's relative {`preferences'}.
+Additionally, Tomlinson and Benson \cite{tomlinson2020learning} studied network growth using an extension of the MNL model in which the set of available options influences a chooser's relative preferences.

-We argue that the original MNL model has certain features that are not well-suited to studying network formation.
-The original MNL model assumes that each node makes exactly one choice (so it has an out-degree of $1$) and that each node has the same choice set.\footnote{We use the terms `set of alternatives', `alternative set', and `choice set' interchangeably.} These assumptions are almost never true for real-world networks \cite{newman2010networks}.
-The violation of these assumptions implies that the estimates from the MNL model are biased, unless the preferences are homogeneous.\footnote{The qualitative importance of this bias is different for different networks.
+The original MNL model has certain features that are not well-suited to studying network formation.
+It assumes that each node makes exactly one choice (so it has an out-degree of $1$) and that each node has the same choice set.\footnote{We use the terms `set of alternatives', `alternative set', and `choice set' interchangeably.} These assumptions are almost never true for real-world networks \cite{newman2010networks}.
+The violation of these assumptions implies that estimates from the MNL model are biased, unless the preferences are homogeneous.\footnote{The qualitative importance of this bias is different for different networks.
 In Sections \ref{sec:Synthetic-Network} and \ref{sec:Citation Network}, we examine case studies in which this bias is qualitatively important.} We discuss these limitations of the MNL model in detail in Section \ref{subsec:LimitationsMNL}.

-To overcome these limitations of the MNL model, we use a type of MX model called the \emph{repeated-choice (RC)} model \cite{TrainRevelt97mixedlogit}.
+To overcome these limitations of the MNL model, we use a type of MX model that is known as the \emph{repeated-choice (RC)} model \cite{TrainRevelt97mixedlogit}.
 In the RC model, each node can make multiple choices, so nodes can have out-degrees that are larger than $1$.
 Additionally, different nodes can have different choice sets and different out-degrees.
-These properties are helpful for studying network growth.
-We use the RC model to analyze the statistical associations of various network features with network formation.
+These properties are helpful when studying network growth.
+We use the RC model to examine statistical associations of various network features with network formation.